angel-mora/leaflet-linter/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- To all GIS enthusiasts!
-- Thanks to Microverse and TSEs!
+- Thanks to Microverse and TSEs

 ## 📝 License